youngmanalive/Binary-Search-Tree/README.md

 2. **The node has 1 child**
     - Promote the child to replace the target node
 3. **The node has 2 children**
-    - a) Find the maximum node of the target's left child.
+    - a) Find the maximum node of the target's left subtree.
     - b) If the maximum has a left child, promote it to replace the maximum
     - c) Replace target with maximum, reassign maximum's pointers to target pointers